AndrewGraber/LWJGL3D/README.md

 Now, you should be good to run the program.
 I'm not sure how this process compares in other IDEs, but I imagine it's similar.
 Maybe at some point, I'll go through Eclipse and NetBeans and make guides for them too.

+## Documentation
+Once I get a bit further along in working on the larger parts of this and closer to being able to push out a first major release, I'll begin working on documentation.
+This will probably come in the form of javadocs, as well as a wiki on this repo.

+## Helping Out
+If you'd like to help out with the project, feel free to submit a pull request.
+This is no guarantee that I'll accept it, but so long as your changes help the project along, I'll probably accept them.
+If you want to work with me directly and help out with code/documentation/etc., you can contact me via Discord (AnZaNaMa \#3242) or email me at recovery22306@gmail.com